guidance counselor with student

 Upon successful completion of the Master’s Degree in School Counseling or School Adjustment Counseling, including the required Massachusetts-based practicum and licensing exams (MTEL, Praxis, etc.), you will have met the eligibility requirements for licensure in Massachusetts.

 Our program meets the educational requirements for licensure in Massachusetts.
-Please contact the School Counseling Program Director, Susan Scully-Hill at sscully@assumption.edu to discuss whether our program meets the licensure requirements to practice in another state.
+Please contact the School Counseling Program Director, Susan Scully at sscully@assumption.edu to discuss whether our program meets the licensure requirements to practice in another state.

 • Assumption University’s School Counseling master’s degree program meets the requirements for licensure in the state of Massachusetts.
 The University has not determined if the program meets licensure requirements in other states.